Attempted schisms in the Baháʼí Faith: Role of the Hands of the Cause

-Shortly after Shoghi Effendi's death, the 27 then-living Hands of the Cause (Hands) deliberated over whether or not they could legitimately consent to any successor.
+Shortly after Shoghi Effendi's death, the 27 then-living Hands of the Cause deliberated over whether or not they could legitimately consent to any successor.
 Only two members present could translate between English and Persian.
 Following these events Time magazine reported that there were debates about two possible candidates for Guardian.

 On 25 November 1957, the Hands signed a unanimous proclamation stating that he had died "without having appointed his successor"; that "it is now fallen upon us ... to preserve the unity, the security and the development of the Baháʼí World Community and all its institutions"; and that they would elect from among themselves nine Hands who would "exercise ... all such functions, rights and powers in succession to the Guardian of the Baháʼí Faith ... as are necessary to serve the interests of the Baháʼí World Faith, and this until such time as the Universal House of Justice ... may otherwise determine."
 This body of nine Hands became known as the Hands of the Cause in the Holy Land, sometimes referred to as the Custodians.

 That same day the Hands passed a unanimous resolution that clarified who would have authority over various executive areas.
 Among these were: